chenzhenhua986/CAFFE-CapsNet/README.md

 G-CapsNet is tested on MNIST and achieve comparible performance as normal CapsNet.

 ## Guidline
-To Train a "full-connected" version of G-CapsNet,
+To Train a "full-connected" version of G-CapsNet, run
 ```
 sh examples/mnist/train_full_connected_capsule.sh
 ```
-To Train a "convolutioal" version of G-CapsNet
+To Train a "convolutioal" version of G-CapsNet, run
 ```
 sh examples/mnist/train_g_conv_capsule.sh
 ```